 Applicants must submit the following items with their application:

 Official academic records of all previously attended colleges or universities must be submitted.
 Many schools issue transcripts electronically, either through their own web services or through vendors.
 If this option is available through the institutions you attended, please specify that your transcript(s) be sent to firstname.lastname@example.org as this will expedite the delivery of your transcript(s) and the completion of your application.

 If you would like your transcripts to be sent by mail, please use the following address:

 Lanham, MD 20706

-Applicants are strongly encouraged but not required to submit Graduate Record Examination (GRE) or Millers Analogy Test (MAT) scores.
-Applicants who do not submit GRE or MAT scores should specifically highlight in the application other indicators of verbal reasoning, quantitative aptitude, and writing ability.
+Applicants are strongly encouraged but not required to submit Graduate Record Examination (GRE) or Miller Analogies Test (MAT) scores.
+Applicants who do not submit GRE or MAT scores must specifically highlight in the application other indicators of verbal and quantitative aptitude.

-An official GRE score report must be sent directly from the testing agency.
-We only accept scores that are five years old or less.
+An official GRE or MAT score report must be sent directly from the testing agency.
 The GRE institutional code is 1871.
+The MAT institutional code is 2723.
 There is no department code.

-Applicants whose native language is not English must also present the results of either the TOEFL or IELTS with the application.
+Applicants whose native language is not English must also present the results of either the TOEFL or IELTS with the application, unless they have demonstrated competence while attending an American accredited institution.
 Learn more about international admissions requirements.